ryanbroome/express-valet/readme.md

 ## Express Backend API Documentation

-This backend API provides endpoints for managing valet parking locations, vehicles, transactions, users with authentication, and user management.
+This backend API provides endpoints for managing Park-Pilot, valet parking locations, vehicles, users with authentication, and user management.
 It allows to build either a data analyst dashboard and an interactive front end for valets to process vehicles.

 ## Table of Contents